identity-com/iplds/packages/iplds/README.md

 const aliceMobileWallet = Wallet.from(generateKeyPair('P-256'));

-// Now Alice, can use her mobile public key to share her DAG with another device const shareable = await aliceStore.copyFor(cid, aliceMobileWallet.publicKey);
+// Now Alice, can use her mobile public key to share her DAG with another device const shareable = await aliceStore.share(cid, aliceMobileWallet.publicKey);

 // Later Alice can use her mobile private key and the above generated SCID to retrieve the content on another device const aliceMobileContext = SecureContext.create(aliceMobileWallet);